kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 class A, relation 1, some class B
 ```

-When creating an axiomatic data annotation there is trade-off between a complete and correct philosophical description of a subject vs. a more pragmatic linked data approach intended to make data easily mobilizable.
+When creating an axiomatic data annotation there is trade-off between a complete and correct philosophical description of a subject vs. a more pragmatic linked-data approach intended to make data easily mobilizable.
 The example of data about *snow thickness*, presents an axiomatic pattern which is a reasonable comprise between a correct description and an easily mobilizable data annotation.

 In order to semantically represent data about a more complicated phenomenon, questions arise about how to address such a trade-off.
 For example data about *mean snow thickness*, which was not retrieve by the advanced user stories, is annotated with the axiom: OBCS:*expected value* [OBCS_0000083] and IAO:*is about* [IAO_0000136] min 2 (IAO:*data item* [IAO_0000027] and IAO:*is about* [IAO_0000136] some (PATO:*thickness* [PATO_0000915] and [RO:*inheres in* [RO_0000052] some  ENVO:*snow*[ENVO_01000406])).
 In this example the data is an expected value (a mean) of other data which are about a thickness quality which is realized in some snow.
 In this example the axiomatic annotation is not as straight forward taking the form: